Bangladesh Machine Tools Factory: Criticism

 In February 2025, large-scale lottery and gambling games were organized at a small and cottage industry fair organized under the auspices of the company's authorities at the designated site for the Army Pharma to be built under the company's ownership, which generated widespread reactions and criticism in local circles.
-At the same unauthorized fair held in September 2025, an accident occurred on September 30, in which several people were injured when a moving carousel tipped over.
+At the same unauthorized fair held in September 2025, an accident occurred on 30 September in which several people were injured when a moving carousel tipped over.
 It is also said that fraud is being carried out at the fair in the name of a lottery, where prizes are secretly given to predetermined people.

+Legal notice to stop civil activities

+On 20 December 2025, a legal notice has been sent to Bangladesh Machine Tools Factory (BMTF) demanding the cessation of its civilian commercial activities.
+Private entrepreneurs have alleged that their business is being harmed by BMTF selling its products in the general market with state benefits, which is a violation of the 'Competition Act, 2012', so the company has been asked to focus only on the production and marketing of military equipment.